Simo067m/comsocsci2024/docs/assignments.md

 - **Individual Assignment Parts**:
     - Completeness (all questions/exercises have been answered/solved)
-    - You have taken appropriate decisions to ensure the integrity/accuracy of your solution you have justified these choices
+    - You have taken appropriate decisions to ensure the integrity/accuracy of your solution you have justified your choices
     - Code is implemented correctly
-    - Your answers to the reflection/open questions demonstrate that you have understood the exercise and the course material.
+    - Your answers to the reflection and open questions demonstrate that you have understood the exercise and the course material.

 - **Notebook Formatting**:
   - Adherence to the provided formatting guidelines.
   - Quality and clarity of plots and figures.

-**Scoring**: Scores range from 0 (insufficient), 1 (sufficient), 2(good) to 3 (excellent), with the possibility of half-point increments (e.g., 0.5, 1.5, 2.5).
-The overall evaluation is the average of these scores, including both individual parts and notebook formatting.
-Please note that these scores are intended for feedback purposes and do not directly correlate with the standard Danish grading scale.
+**Scoring**: Scores are assigned on a scale from 0 (insufficient), 1 (sufficient), 2 (good) to 3 (excellent), with the possibility of half-point increments (e.g., 0.5, 1.5, 2.5).
+The overall evaluation is the average of these scores, including all individual parts and the notebook formatting evaluation.
+These scores are intended for feedback purposes and do not directly map to a grade in the standard Danish grading scale.

 ### <a name="project-assignment"></a>Project Assignment